pivothorizon/leo/README.md

 ## Workflow

+Leo can be installed by installing the python package from PyPI:
+`pip install leo-python`

 A new Leo project may be generated using the `leo create` command.
 This will start an interactive process in which you can choose to enable components of various types, which are listed below.
 Except for a